 THIS WEEK WAS A WEEK

-It's Day 5 and I'm only 4k words in.
+It's Day 4 and I'm 11k words in to this beautiful, glorious NOT-mess.
 Let's see what kind of shenanigans I can get up to this weekend. *fingers crossed*

 GOALS, GOALS, GOALS